 06 of 08

 Vacuum or Damp Mop Floors

 Most people capture an overall image of a room at eye-level.
 If you have removed clutter and straightened a room, there is less focus on the floor.
-But, if you have time, vacuuming, sweeping, or damp mopping floors is always a good idea.
+But, if you have time, vacuuming, sweeping, or damp mopping floors are always a good idea.

-If you have time, sprinkle carpets with dry baking soda and allow it to absorb odors for at least 30 minutes.
+If you have time, sprinkle carpets with dry baking soda and allow them to absorb odors for at least 30 minutes.
 As you vacuum it away, the carpet will smell fresher and look brighter.